 When moving classes in school teachers will meet with the SENDCo before your child starts in his/her new class to pass on all information and ensure a smooth transition.
-All pupils spend at least two mornings in their new classroom with their new class teacher towards the end of the Summer Term.
+All pupils spend at least two mornings in their new classroom with their new class teacher towards the end of the Pentecost Term.
 If necessary additional visits are planned in discussion with parents.

-In year 6 the SENDCO will attend a meeting with the relevant representatives from the new school to discuss the specific needs of your child.
+In Year 6, the SENDCO will attend a meeting with the relevant representatives from your child's new school to discuss the specific needs of your child.